Plant Experimentation Management

 - Bioinformatics: data and databases

-- Bibliographic synthesis
+- Bibliographic summary

 - Project management

-- A TU optional to choose from:
+- One TU to be chosen from:

 - Gene Networks—Modeling